You’re probably wondering what exactly that is (no, it doesn’t actually involve a hangover from the night before)

 Scheduling call updates with your sales reps ensures that managers are regularly updated on the efforts and activity of their team, and serves as a reminder to your team to consider how many calls they are making and if it’s enough.

-2) One-on-Ones One-on-one meetings with each sales rep is a great way to open up a conversation for improvements that need to be made outside of the competitive sales environment.
+One-on-one meetings with each sales rep is a great way to open up a conversation for improvements that need to be made outside of the competitive sales environment.
 It’s an ideal time to talk about personal goal setting and setting expectations between the sales manager and individual sales reps.

 3) Stand-Up Meetings